 - some women's and community health centres

 - Well Women's Clinics and Services at hospitals

 Ask your doctor, nurse or Aboriginal health worker when and how you can get the test and your results.
 Remember, most Cervical Screening Test results are normal, but you need to have the test to make sure.

-Some women who choose not to have a doctor or nurse collect the Cervical Screening Test, may be eligible to take the sample themselves.
+You can also choose not to have a doctor or nurse collect the Cervical Screening Test, and can take the sample yourself.
 This is called a self-collected Cervical Screening Test.
-Speak to your doctor or health professional to find out if you are eligible.